Your event agenda

 360 views on project financing: Understanding the requirements of securing finance and how to assist bank processes

-Hear from financial exports on what infrastructure funds or commercial banks are looking for to finance projects, how to effectively showcase projects are de-risked and offering visibility on return of investment and cash generation of the project
+Hear from financial experts on what infrastructure funds or commercial banks are looking for to finance projects, how to effectively showcase projects are de-risked and offering visibility on return of investment and cash generation of the project

 -